Asterix the Gaul (film): Plot

-Minus is debriefed by Phonus Balonus, who on learning of the magic potion orders his legionaries to capture Getafix and bring him back to the camp.
-Getafix is later ambushed by the Romans while he is out collecting mistletoe, but refuses to divulge any of the secrets of the magic potion to Phonus.
-When Getafix fails to return to the village, Asterix goes into the forest to look for him where he encounters a slow-witted merchant with a dilemma over his oxen.
-After benefiting from Asterix's common sense the merchant agrees to take him to the Roman camp on his cart, hidden in a pile of hay until nightfall.
+Minus is debriefed by Phonus Balonus, who orders his legionaries to capture Getafix.
+They ambush Getafix while he is collecting mistletoe, but he refuses to divulge the secrets of his magic potion.
+Asterix searches the forest for him and encounters a slow-witted merchant who agrees to take him to the Roman camp on his cart, hidden in a pile of hay until nightfall.
 Having infiltrated the camp, Asterix hears Phonus plotting with his Decurion Marcus Sourpuss to overthrow Caesar.
 Asterix locates Getafix and forms a plan to free him.
 He seemingly surrenders and convinces the Romans that he and Getafix will co-operate at the prospect of being tortured; Getafix is then escorted by legionnaires as he collects the required ingredients for the potion in the forest.
-Unable to locate strawberries (since they are not in season), Getafix orders the Romans to search far and wide for them.
-When an exhausted legionnaire returns with a basket of them from Greece, the Gauls proceed to eat them all and request that some more be obtained.
+Getafix orders the Romans to search for strawberries, knowing they're out of season.
+When an exhausted legionnaire returns with a basket of them from Greece, the Gauls to eat them all and request more be obtained.
 This drives Phonus to despair; Getafix quickly relents and prepares the potion without strawberries.

-Believing that the potion Getafix has made is the same as that which gives the Gauls their strength, the Romans drink it and discover, much to their dismay, that it is in fact a hair-growing formula.
-The entire legion is soon at the mercy of Getafix as their hair and beards grow out of control, rendering them practically helpless.
-Getafix claims that he can reverse the effects of the first potion by making another, knowing that the effects will wear off soon anyway; with the Romans distracted he collects the ingredients for the real magic potion, which he makes just for Asterix, and an "antidote", in reality just vegetable soup.
-Just as the pair begin to overpower their captors, Phonus receives a surprise visit from Julius Caesar who – dismayed by the state in which he finds the camp – asks to meet the Gauls.
-Asterix reveals that Phonus planned to use the potion to overthrow Caesar, who relieves Phonus of his duties and awards Asterix and Getafix their freedom, though he tells them that they will meet again.
+Believing the potion Getafix has made is that which gives the Gauls their strength, the Romans drink it and discover it's a hair-growing formula.
+The entire legion is soon at the mercy of Getafix with out of control hair and beards rendering them helpless.
+Getafix claims that he can reverse the potion's effects by making another, knowing that the effects will wear off soon anyway.
+With the Romans distracted he collects the ingredients for the real magic potion which he prepares for Asterix, and an "antidote", in reality vegetable soup.
+As the pair begin to overpower their captors, Phonus receives a surprise visit from Julius Caesar.
+Dismayed by the state he finds the camp, he asks to meet the Gauls.
+Asterix reveals that Phonus planned to use the potion to overthrow Caesar.
+Phonus is relieved of his duties Caesar grants Asterix and Getafix their freedom, telling them they will meet again.

-Asterix and Getafix return to the village where Obelix spots them coming.
-The whole village celebrates with a huge banquet.
+Asterix and Getafix return to the village for a celebratory banquet.